 Estimates should be provided at the same scale and scope as described in element a (e.g., the total load reduction expected for dairy cattle feedlots, row crops, eroded streambanks, or implementation of a specific stormwater management practice).
 For waters in which TMDLs have been approved or are being developed, the plan should identify and incorporate the TMDLs; the plan needs to be designed to achieve the applicable load allocations in the TMDLs.
-Applicable loads for downstream waters should be included so that the water delivered to a downstream or adjacent segment does not exceed the water quality standards for the pollutant loads from point and nonpoint sources identified in the TMDL as necessary to attain the applicable water quality standards.
+Applicable loads for downstream waters should be included so that the water delivered to a downstream or adjacent segment does not exceed the water quality standards for the pollutant of concern at the water segment boundary.
+The estimate should account for reductions in pollutant loads from point and nonpoint sources identified in the TMDL as necessary to attain the applicable water quality standards.